gswallow/molecule_example/README.md

 of things.
 You can control these steps by hand, which speeds up your ability to fix errors in response to failing tests:

-- molecule create creates your test subject (container or VM)
+- `molecule create` creates your test subject (container or VM)
-- molecule converge runs Ansible on your test subject
+- `molecule converge` runs Ansible on your test subject
-- molecule verify runs TestInfra on the converged test subject
+- `molecule verify` runs TestInfra on the converged test subject

-You can get the current status of your test subject with ‘molecule list.'
+You can get the current status of your test subject with `molecule list`.

-Creating a role:
+### Creating a role:

         cd ~/src
         eval $(docker-machine env default)
         molecule init -r my-role [-d azure|delegated|docker|ec2|gce|lxc|lxd|openstack|vagrant]

-Running molecule init creates a new folder with scaffolding to run other molecule commands.
+Running `molecule init` creates a new folder with scaffolding to run other molecule commands.
 The driver can be any of the examples, above.
 By default, the driver is “docker.”
 Inside the “my-role” file, you’ll find the molecule/ default directory, with a molecule.yml file.
 The “default” directory reflects the “default” scenario (there can be more than one scenario).
 The molecule.yml file defines settings that control Docker, Ansible, Ansible Galaxy, and Testinfra.
 By default, a simple test will check that the /etc/hosts file exists in a Docker container.
-If you run ‘molecule test’ in side the example role directory, it should pass.
+If you run `molecule test` in side the example role directory, it should pass.
 Let’s make it not pass.

-## Writing tests
+### Writing tests

 Tests are written with Testinfra.
 They’re placed in the molecule/default/tests directory.
 Function names must start with ‘test_’.
 Let’s test that nginx is installed by our Ansible role: